The Bankrate promise

 - Fast funding: Once you’re approved, you can get your loan funds in as little as a few hours.

-- Repayment terms can vary: These loans usually function like traditional installment loans, and depending on the crypto lending program, you may have less than a year to pay back what you borrowed.
+These loans usually function like traditional installment loans, and depending on the crypto lending program, you may have less than a year to pay back what you borrowed.
 In other cases, you can create your own repayment schedule.
-With shorter repayment terms, it’s crucial that you know beforehand whether you can afford the payments.
+With shorter repayment terms it’s crucial that you know beforehand whether you can afford the payments.

-- Not all digital assets are eligible: Depending on the crypto lending platform you use, you may need to exchange your currency for an eligible asset.
-This may not be preferable if you want to hold onto your specific asset and it doesn’t qualify as collateral on any platform.
+Depending on the crypto lending platform you use, you may need to exchange your currency for an eligible asset.
+This may not be preferable if you want to hold onto your specific asset and it doesn’t qualify as collateral on a given platform.

 The bottom line